dlwicksell/nodem/README.md

 ## Installation ##

-Nodem should run on every version of Node.js starting with version 0.12.0, through the current release (v11.6.0 at this time), as well as every version of IO.js.
-However, in the future, both Node.js and the V8 JavaScript engine at its core, could change their APIs in a non-backwards-compatible way, which might break Nodem for that version.
+Nodem should run on every version of Node.js starting with version 0.12.0, through the current release (v12.4.0 at this time), as well as every version of IO.js.
+However, in the future, both Node.js and the V8 JavaScript engine at its core, could change their APIs in a non-backwards compatible way, which might break Nodem for that version.

 In order to use the Nodem addon, you will need to have YottaDB or GT.M installed